 CORE FUNCTION NO. 5: The agency represents incarcerated individuals petitioning the circuit courts and the Supreme Court of Appeals for writs of habeas corpus.
 Cases not handled by the division will be handled by court-appointed counsel if any are willing to take such appointments.
-Additional staffing of the division would be cost-effective and would enable judges to appoint the division when private counsel cannot be found as is frequently the case presently.
+Additional staffing of the division would be cost-effective and would enable judges to appoint the division when private counsel cannot be found as is frequently the case.

-CORE FUNCTION NO. 6: The agency's criminal law research center provides support to criminal defense attorneys and sponsors an annual conference that has received national recognition.
+CORE FUNCTION NO. 6: The agency's criminal law research center provides support to criminal defense attorneys.
+For example, the agency maintains on its website a motions bank, jury instructions, an expert witness database, and other materials.
+The center sponsors an annual conference that has received national recognition.
 The center periodically provides or sponsors other legal education programs throughout the year on topics of immediate interest at no cost to the private counsel who take court appointments.